 Variant vs. Mutation vs. Polymorphism

 Variant: A change in the DNA or RNA.
 The term does not imply frequency or causality.

-Mutation: A change in the DNA or RNA that has been proven to cause disease (e.g., BRCA1185delAG).
-Polymorphism: A change in the DNA that is found in at least 5% of the general population and is considered to be frequent.
-1
+Mutation: A change in the DNA or RNA that has been proven to cause disease population and is considered to be frequent.1